Harold-Anderson/Azure-Logic-Apps-SOS-Inventory-Custom-Connector/README.md

 2. You will have to register for a developer account at developer.sosinventory.com
 3. Generate a Client ID and Secret key for a new app.
 4. Add these to a parameters.json file.
-5. Deploy the custom connector to Azure.
+5. Deploy the Azure Resource Manager template for the custom connector (the file template.json) to Azure with this command: az deployment group create  --resource-group my-resource-group --template-file template.json --parameters parameters.json

 # Contribute